grafana/developer-advocacy/projects/Adobo and Avocados/A&A 30 - How to build an authentic brand with Tristan Lombard.md

   - Path to being a 'stage mom' 💜
 - Building a personal brand
   - Why should we have one?
-  - How can we build an authentic brand?
   - Taking that leap into making your first contribution
+- Building a brand of value
+  - How does building a brand of value differ in your opinion?
+  - What are the components of building a brand of value?
+  - Why is building an authentic brand more important than ever in this genAI era?
+  - Why do you believe that building a brand of value is important for rising engineers and developers that may be more averse to social media?
 - Using social media effectively
   - Recommended practices
   - What *NOT* to do?
-  - Extending your personal brand/influence outside
+- Extending your brand/influence outside
   - Collaboration with other members of the community
   - Being a community builder
   - Recognising other's efforts and championing others
 - Outro
 	- What's one piece of advice you would give to women or underrepresented groups who want to have a career in tech?
 	-